Joe Kapp: Personal life

-Kapp lives in Los Gatos, California, and makes himself available as a guest speaker.
-He has a wife and four children and four grandchildren.
+Kapp lived in Los Gatos, California, and made himself available as a guest speaker.
+He had a wife, four children, and eight grandchildren.
 He was one of the owners of Kapp's Pizza Bar & Grill in Mountain View, California, which contained memorabilia from his career and closed in 2015.
 His son, Will, followed in his footsteps as a fullback at UC Berkeley.
-In 2015, grandson Frank Kapp, continued the Cal football tradition as a freshman tight end with the Golden Bears.
+In 2015, grandson Frank Kapp continued the Cal football tradition as a freshman tight end with the Golden Bears.

 Kapp and fellow Canadian Football Hall of Fame player Angelo Mosca came to blows at a 2011 Canadian Football League Alumni luncheon.
-The source of the bad blood between Kapp and Mosca is a hit Mosca made on Kapp's teammate Willie Fleming in the 1963 Grey Cup game.
+The source of the bad blood between Kapp and Mosca was a hit Mosca made on Kapp's teammate Willie Fleming in the 1963 Grey Cup game.
 The hit, which Kapp and many others considered dirty, forced Fleming out of the game.
 Mosca's Tiger-Cats defeated Kapp's Lions 21–10 for the 1963 championship.

+Health and death

 In February 2016, the San Jose Mercury News reported that Kapp was suffering from Alzheimer's disease.
+He died from complications of the disease at a care facility in San Jose, California, on May 8, 2023, at age 85.